goauthentik/authentik/website/docs/providers/ldap/index.md

 -   [Password](../../flow/stages/password/index.md)
 -   [Authenticator validation](../../flow/stages/authenticator_validate/index.md)

-    Note: Authenticator validation currently only supports DUO devices
+    Note: Authenticator validation currently only supports DUO, TOTP and static authenticators.

+    For code-based authenticators, the code must be given as part of the bind password, separated by a semicolon.
+For example for the password `example-password` and the code `123456`, the input must be `example-password;123456`.

+    SMS-based authenticators are not supported as they require a code to be sent from authentik, which is not possible during the bind.

 #### Direct bind

-In this mode, the outpost will always execute the configured flow when a new bind request arrives.
+In this mode, the outpost will always execute the configured flow when a new bind request is received.

 #### Cached bind